kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## crypto/rand

-* uuid - shows how to build a version 4 UUID.

 ## crypto/rsa

 This is pretty cool because it combines functionality from other crypto packages to implement